-We remark that the previous annulus always exists because, when we follow the horizontal line in Figure \ref{pic11}(c) backwards, after meeting the under-crossing point $n_2$, we let the next over-crossing point $n_3$.
-(See Figure \ref{ann}) (If $n_3$ does not exist, then ${\rm A}_{n_1}{\rm F}_{n_1}\in\mathcal{A}$ and it violates our assumption.)
-Then a part of the cusp diagram between $n_2$ and $n_3$ also forms an annulus, and this is the previous annulus.\footnote{ As we seen in the case of Figure \ref{pic11}(a), the crossing points between $n_2$ and $n_3$ does not have any effect on the part of the cusp diagram because the triangles in Figure \ref{pic12} cancelled each other.
-Also, as explained below, the existence of the previous annulus is still true even if some regions between $n_2$ and $n_3$ are unbounded.}
+We remark that the previous annulus always exists because, when we follow the horizontal line in Figure \ref{pic11}(c) backwards, after meeting the under-crossing point $n_2$, we let the next over-crossing point $n_3$ (see Figure \ref{ann}).
+(If $n_3$ does not exist, then ${\rm A}_{n_1}{\rm F}_{n_1}\in\mathcal{A}$ but this violates our assumption.)
+Then a part of the cusp diagram between $n_2$ and $n_3$ also forms an annulus, and this is the previous annulus.\footnote{ As we have seen in the case of Figure \ref{pic11}(a), the crossing points between $n_2$ and $n_3$ do not have any effect on the part of the cusp diagram because the triangles in Figure \ref{pic12} are cancelled by each other.
+Also, as explained below, the existence of the previous annulus still holds even if some regions between $n_2$ and $n_3$ are unbounded.}

-The cases of Figure \ref{pic11}(b) and Figure \ref{pic11}(d) are the same with the cases of Figure \ref{pic11}(a) and Figure \ref{pic11}(c) respectively.
+The cases of Figure \ref{pic11}(b) and Figure \ref{pic11}(d) are the same as the cases of Figure \ref{pic11}(a) and Figure \ref{pic11}(c), respectively.
 Therefore, we find all the edges in $\mathcal{B}$ satisfy the edge relations trivially by the method of parametrizing edges.

-Now we assume one of the regions parametrized by $w_a$ or $w_b$ in Figure \ref{pic11} is unbounded region.
-Then the cusp diagram in Figure \ref{pic12} collapsed to an edge $\alpha_2\alpha_3=\alpha_5\alpha_4$ and the one in Figure \ref{pic13} collapsed to an edge $\alpha_2\alpha_3=\alpha_1\alpha_4$.
+Now we assume one of the regions parametrized by $w_a$ or $w_b$ in Figure \ref{pic11} is an unbounded region.
+Then the cusp diagram in Figure \ref{pic12} collapses to an edge $\alpha_2\alpha_3=\alpha_5\alpha_4$ and the one in Figure \ref{pic13} collapses to an edge $\alpha_2\alpha_3=\alpha_1\alpha_4$.
 Therefore, our arguments for $\mathcal{B}$ still hold for the collapsed case.\footnote{ What we need is to consider the next annuli on the left and the right side, and do the same arguments.}

 \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop11}]